Written by Jeff Law

 Can you put a dress shirt in the washer?

-Most dress shirts can be washed in a washer.
-Usually, a safe way of washing a dress shirt is using a delicate cycle and cold water and then air drying the shirt.
-Avoid washing a dress shirt with other rough materials like a pair of jeans or a jacket.
+Most dress shirts and cotton shirts can be washed in a washer.
+Usually, a safe way of washing a dress shirt is using a delicate cycle and cold water and then air drying dress shirts.
+Avoid washing with other rough materials like a pair of jeans or a jacket.

 Is it OK to put dress shirts in the dryer?

 Always check the material of your dress shirt before putting it in the dryer.
-The safest way to dry a dress shirt is to air dry or hang dry.
+The safest way to dry is to air dry or hang dry.

 Should you unbutton dress shirts when washing?